radius-project/bicep-types-aws/artifacts/bicep/aws/aws.networkmanager/default/types.md

 * **CoreNetworkId**: string (Required): ID of the CoreNetwork that the attachment will be attached to.
 * **CreatedAt**: string (ReadOnly): Creation time of the attachment.
 * **EdgeLocation**: string (Required): Edge location of the attachment.
+* **NetworkFunctionGroupName**: string: The name of the network function group attachment.
 * **Options**: [ConnectAttachmentOptions](#connectattachmentoptions) (Required): Protocol options for connect attachment
 * **OwnerAccountId**: string (ReadOnly): The ID of the attachment account owner.
+* **ProposedNetworkFunctionGroupChange**: [ProposedNetworkFunctionGroupChange](#proposednetworkfunctiongroupchange): The attachment to move from one network function group to another.
 * **ProposedSegmentChange**: [ProposedSegmentChange](#proposedsegmentchange): The attachment to move from one segment to another.
 * **ResourceArn**: string (ReadOnly): The attachment resource ARN.
 * **SegmentName**: string (ReadOnly): The name of the segment attachment.